HILLS & VIEWS AROUND CASTLETON

-Join me on the 21st February to photograph some of the best locations in the Peak District all surrounding the beautiful village of Castleton with relative easy access to the viewpoints considering the height you will be at once there.
+Join me on the 29th January to photograph some of the best and most dramatic locations in the Peak District all surrounding the beautiful village of Castleton with relative easy access to the viewpoints considering the height you will be at once there.

-There are so many prime locations around the village and with the benefit of having the winter light providing the weather is favourable, there will be plenty of opportunities to get good shots all the way to the pinnacle of the day, sunset.
+There are so many prime locations around the village and with the benefit of having the winter light providing the weather is favourable, there will be plenty of opportunities to get good shots throughout the day.

 Just a stones throw away is Winnats Pass, another classic location with the winding road leading down a deep gorge the views are fantastic and you can see the geology change from darker grit and shale to limestone.